Amir-Hossein-shamsi/fiber_restapi/README.md

-# Restful api with fiber framwork and mongoDB
+# Restful api with fiber framwork and postgres
+ - this is a very simple restapi with go